RTXteam/RTX-KG2/README.md

 - One of the key build artifacts that should be inspected in order to assess the build quality is the JSON report [kg-simplified-report.json](https://rtx-kg2-public.s3-us-west-2.amazonaws.com/kg2-simplified-report.json).
+This file should be inspected as a part of the post-build quality assessment process.

 # Schema of the JSON KG2